"'Yes! I am coming soon.' Amen. Come Lord Jesus" Revelation 22:20.

-Jesus makes it possible to live on the after side of our grief.
+Because of Jesus, it is possible to live on the after side of our grief.
 He promises to walk through the valley of the shadow of death with us.
 He told us, "Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world."
-He promises to never leave us or give up on us.
+Jesus promises to never leave us or give up on us.
 He clings to us, so we can cling to him!
 Scripture also reminds us that all things work together for the good of those who love God.
-Yet, in our sorrows, we usually cannot see how good can come from them.
+Even so, in our sorrows, we usually cannot see how good can come from them.
 Nevertheless, slowly, God is revealing this mystery to our family.
 Will we have complete understanding here on earth?
 Maybe!
 You never know what God may choose to reveal.
-And because Jesus love us, we can have hope here and now, and can look forward to an eternity with God in his Kingdom, where he has promised to wipe away every tear from our eyes.
+And because Jesus loves us, we can have hope here and now, and can look forward to an eternity with God in his Kingdom, where he has promised to wipe away every tear from our eyes.

 There's a quote from J.R.R.
 Tolkien's book, "The Return of the King," that I jotted down and kept close by while Bob was in the hospital those six months.
 It comforted me, and maybe it will help you too when you find yourself in the midst of suffering.
 "In the end the Shadow was only a small and passing thing: there was light and high beauty forever beyond its reach."

 Come Lord Jesus, come!
 We await your Second Advent; maybe even this coming New Year!

 *John 1:1-14; Isaiah 9:2; Matthew 4:16; John 16:22; Romans 8:28; 2 Corinthians 4:17; Revelation 21:4